Wa1tee/IRCbot-in-Haskell/README.md

 !vim -> tells user Kovipu that he needs to stop using graphic editors

 !sum Int Int -> takes one or more Integers as an argument and returns their sum.

+!uptime -> returns the bot uptime in a neat format